-Medieval thermal baths just 3/4 of an hour from our house.
+A town with medieval thermal baths just 3/4 of an hour from our house.
 It is considered as one of the biggest spa towns in Italy and to be honest, a bit like Pisa with its tower, this is what it’s known for.
-That said, there’s plenty more to see here too
+That said, there’s plenty more to see here too.

 Thermal waters and spas

-The War Memorial in the Royal Park, opposite to the Town Hall
+The War Memorial in the Royal Park, opposite the Town Hall.

 The Padiglione dei Sali (Pavilion of salts) This is at the entrance of the Verdi theatre; in days gone by it was where salts were sold but is now home to a number of businesses.